adeomisor/adedevops/README.md

 #Example repository
-This is a sample repo, hello world!
+This is a sample repo, hello world coders!

+This is a second change